Stocks & Sauces

 Method

-2. Place the beef bones into a large oven tray and cook for at least 30-minutes.
-They need to have space to brown well, so don’t pile them up.
-And make sure to flip them halfway through cooking, to ensure a rich golden colour.
+Preheat your oven to 200°C. Place the beef bones into a large oven tray and roast for at least 30 minutes.
+Make sure the bones have space to brown evenly—don’t pile them up.
+Flip them halfway through to ensure a rich, golden colour.

 Shop the ingredients